 The lawyers at Whitten & Lublin have successfully handled countless cases of constructive dismissal and have the necessary experience to provide you with the advice at the time right when you need it.

 5) You are experiencing harassment at work from a boss or from another supervisory employee:

 Being harassed by another employee, especially those who are in a position to confer or deny a benefit may also lead to a situation of constructive dismissal and therefore, entitle you to damages as if you had been terminated outright.
 Harassment in any form is never an acceptable situation at work.

 The lawyers at Whitten & Lublin consistently provide advice and support for employees who claim harassment in the workplace and we can act as an advocate to support you to either make a claim or prevent further harassment from happening.

 6) You are being discriminated against:

 Employers have an obligation to provide a harassment free workplace on the basis of those grounds.
-If you feel that you are being treated differently than others, either by your employer or by other employees because of these personal characteristics you should meet with an employment lawyer.
+If you are being treated differently than others, either by your employer or by other employees because of these personal characteristics you should meet with an employment lawyer.

-Whitten & Lublin have represented thousands of individuals in human rights and discrimination based matters and have the experience and expertise to successfully guide you through the process and protect you from harm.
+Whitten & Lublin has represented thousands of individuals in human rights and discrimination based matters and have the experience and expertise to successfully guide you through the process and protect you from harm.

 7) There are restrictions on your post-employment activities: